devstroop/fsstp/example/README.md

-# sstp_flutter_example
+# fsstp_example

-Demonstrates how to use the sstp_flutter plugin.
+Demonstrates how to use the fsstp plugin.

 ## Getting Started